Intensive Outpatient Program (IOP)

 Intensive Outpatient Therapy Admissions Process

-Every facility has its own set of guidelines so the specifics may vary.
+Every facility has its own set of guidelines, so specifics may vary.

-You will usually begin with paperwork and then receive some type of orientation.
+You will usually begin with paperwork and then receive an orientation.
 You may also be assigned to a primary clinician or medical professional who will be your main contact during your experience.

-Your first day can feel a bit overwhelming, so it’s a good idea to ask any questions that might come up for you.
+Your first day can feel a bit overwhelming, so it’s a good idea to ask any questions that might come up.
 The entire staff is there to support your recovery and provide you with adequate treatment.
 Be sure to speak up if you are unsure about anything.

 A Typical Day in an Intensive Outpatient Program